Jets draft BYU quarterback Zach Wilson with No. 2 pick

-NEW YORK (AP) — The New York Jets selected BYU quarterback Zach Wilson with the No. 2 overall pick in the NFL draft Thursday night.
+NEW YORK (AP) — Zach Wilson is going from BYU to NYC, shouldering enormous Big Apple expectations with the New York Jets.

-Wilson had been linked to the Jets for the last few months, and New York made him the blond, blue-eyed face of a frustrated franchise that has gone 10 seasons without making the playoffs — and 52 without reaching the Super Bowl.
+Wilson was selected as the No. 2 overall pick in the NFL draft Thursday night after being linked to the Jets for the last few months.
+He’s now the blond, blue-eyed face of a frustrated franchise that has gone 10 seasons without making the playoffs — and 52 without reaching the Super Bowl.

+“There’s not another team I’d want to play for besides the Jets,” Wilson said on NFL Network shortly after being drafted.
+“We’re going to be a special team.
+We’re going for the Super Bowl.”

 The 6-foot-2, 214-pound Wilson made a massive jump in his development — and on teams’ draft lists — while throwing for 3,692 yards with 33 touchdown passes and just three interceptions last season for BYU.
 He also broke Steve Young’s school record for completion percentage with an eye-popping mark of 73.5%.